smackey15/EmptyChairs/README.md

 - Restaurant search bar across splash photo at top of homepage
 - Loyalty program where users earn/redeem points for completed reservations
 - Variety of user and/or restaurant-uploaded photos viewable on the restaurant show page
-- On click ("get directions" button) user is taken to Google maps with current location and restaurant location pre-filled